DEBT SOLUTIONS

 Frequently Asked Questions

 A DRO is, in essence, a low-cost alternative to bankruptcy.
-The main advantage of this debt solution is that it freezes all interest and charges on your unsecured debts, which allows you to stop making payments to them for a 1-year period.
+The main advantage of this debt solution is that it freezes all interest and charges on your unsecured debts, which allows you to stop making payments to them for a one-year period.

 The other main advantage of using a DRO is that if your circumstances do not improve by the end of the period, the debts are written off.
 Creditors are also unable to contact you of the DRO is granted, removing what can be a huge source of stress from daily life.

 On the other hand, this solution is not without its pitfalls.
-Like all debt solutions, it is not a “quick fix”, and if your circumstances do improve with the 1-year period, your DRO may be revoked.
+Like all debt solutions, it is not a “quick fix”, and if your circumstances do improve with the one-year period, your DRO may be revoked.

 If this happens, your creditors will be able to contact you again and you will need to find an alternative solution for your debts.
 There is also a very strict set of criteria to be eligible for a DRO and if you are granted one, you will be subject to certain credit and occupational restrictions.